vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

     ACD shall write the coded clearance in the **global ops field** prior to issuing clearance, for the awareness of other controllers.

 #### Military Gates
-There are numerous [military gates](../../../controller-skills/military/#military-gates) established throughout the WLM TCU to facilitate entry and exit to adjoining SUA.
+There are numerous [military gates](../../../controller-skills/military/#military-gates) established throughout the WLM TMA to facilitate entry and exit to adjoining SUA.

 <figure markdown>
 ![WLM SUA Gates](../../terminal/img/wlm_mil_gates.png){ width="700" }